-The pupils in School 17 are shown as red (or dark grey) triangles.
+The pupils in School 17 are shown as red triangles.
 As we can see, there is one pupil at the bottom left of the plot who has a particularly high negative residual, i.e. he is a low achiever in the overall high achieving school 17.